gpimblott/TechRadar/README.md

 ## Pre-requisites

+Tech Radar is a NodeJS application

 * NodeJS
 * PostgreSQL database (other databases are available and will probably work with small changes to the schema)

 ## Configuration

-The following environment variables can be set COOKIE_KEY = The secret key to use for cookie encryption - uses an insecure value if not defined GOOGLE_ID = Google Analytics tracking code.
+The following environment variables can be set

+`COOKIE_KEY = xxxxxxxxxxx` : The secret key to use for cookie encryption - uses an insecure value if not defined

+`GOOGLE_ID = xxxxxxxxxxx` : Google Analytics tracking code.
 GA is turned off if not defined

 To enable Azure AD sign-in, set the following environment variables: